 Withdrawal from the University and Refunds

-Students who receive scholarships and/or financial aid of any kind will have their packages recalculated based on the same proportion as above, in accordance with the Higher Education Amendments of 1998, public law 105-244.
-This includes all sources of financial aid: institutional, federal, state, and all other outside types of assistance.
+Students who receive scholarships and/or financial aid of any kind will have their packages recalculated based on the date of the withdrawal, in accordance with the Higher Education Amendments of 1998, public law 105-244.
+This includes all sources of financial aid and institutional, federal, state and all other outside types of assistance.
 Details can be found in the Federal Student Handbook available in the Office of Financial Aid.

-Students and parents have a right to appeal decisions made regarding financial transactions.
-The process begins with the student account specialist in the accounting office.
+Students have a right to appeal decisions made regarding financial transactions.
+The process begins with the student accounting manager in the Accounting Office.

 Students who cease attending class and/or receive non-passing grades in all courses in a given term, but do not officially withdraw from the university through the Office of the Dean of Students, are subject to the same return of Title IV funds as documented above for official withdrawals.
 Non-attendance does not relieve students of the financial responsibilities for tuition and fees.
 Amounts of tuition and fees that were paid by financial aid and returned to the source in the above calculation based on the documented date of last attendance become the financial responsibility of the student.

 Transylvania University offers optional tuition refund coverage through A.W.G.
 Dewar, Inc. which can provide partial or full reimbursement should the student need to withdraw for health-related reasons.
 Please review this brochure for more information.